Harvesting a catalog¶

-To get started with harvesters, click on the harvesters menu in your backoffice, and then on Add harvester.
-You will be asked to choose the type of the portal you want to harvest, and a name for your harvester.
+To get started with harvesters, click on the harvesters menu in your back office and then on Add harvester.
+You will be asked to choose the type of portal you want to harvest, and a name for your harvester.

-When you are done, click on Create harvester and you will be redirected to the configuration form of the harvester.
+When you are done, click on Create harvester.
+You will be redirected to the configuration form of the harvester.
 As it depends on the harvester type, please refer to each harvester page below for detailed instructions.

-- Download resources: download resources instead of attaching them via URL.
-This options allows you to detach your datasets from the remote portal by permanently copying all required data on the OpenDataSoft platform.
+Download resources: download resources instead of attaching them via URL.
+This option allows you to detach your datasets from the remote portal by permanently copying all required data on the Opendatasoft platform.
 Otherwise, your datasets will be linked to the external service and will access remote datasets via their URL for every publishing.